Project management skills: 25 soft, hard, & technical skills

 [ui produktu] szablon wykresu kamieni milowych w Asanie (widok osi czasu)

-A project roadmap is a high-level overview of your project’s key deliverables and timeline.
-Project roadmaps are helpful for complex initiatives with a lot of stakeholders because they help the entire project team get on the same page before the project even starts.
+A project roadmap is a high-level overview of your project's key deliverables and timeline.
+Project roadmaps are helpful for complex initiatives with many stakeholders because they help the entire project team get on the same page before the project even starts.

 6. Mapping your project timeline